Abdullah-TU/Web-Scraping/README.md

 Krankenhaus Dresden-Friedrichstadt Städtisches Klinikum, the details are available on the link: https://www.bkk-klinikfinder.de/krankenhaus/index.php?id=26140094900

-Total number of links and text: Unknown.
+✌️Total number of links and text: Unknown.
 Downloaded more than 226,543 links and text.

 Scraped dataset: https://github.com/Abdullah-TU/Web-Scraping/blob/main/hospital_data.zip